Gardening for Beginners 🌱 START HERE

 How to Measure a Chainsaw Chain

-Learning how to measure chain size is a little trickier, but not difficult.
-To get the correct replacement chain, users need three numbers; the pitch, the gauge, and the number of links in the chain.
+Figuring out how to measure chain size is a little trickier, but not difficult.
+To get the correct replacement chain, you need three numbers: the pitch, the gauge, and the number of links in the chain.

 This information may be printed on some chainsaw bars, as was found on the Echo.
 It has a 12-inch bar, which indicates the bar is 12 inches long, the gauge is .050, and pitch is 3/8 inch.
 In addition, the number of drive links in the chain is 45, as indicated by the “45DL.”